tawesoft/untrusted.py/README.md

 Values are normalised to NFD internally on input and normalised to NFC on output.

-`html.escape` sees the internal NFD representation, but its return value is then normalised to NFC.
+The value is normalised to NFC *before* being passed as input to `html.escape`.

 ### Untrusted collection types